 Mask dances are the most colorful part of winter celebrations in Romania.
-The reenactment of agrarian practices and superstitions, these dances feature locals costumed in goats, bears and horses.
-The rituals performed have a well-established plot, the Good versus Evil or humans versus nature, all on the rapid rhythm of loud drums.
+The reenactment of agrarian practices and superstitions, these dances feature locals costumed in goats, bears, and horses.
+The rituals performed have a well-established plot, Good versus Evil or humans versus nature, all on the rapid rhythm of loud drums.

 Pork meat is the main ingredient for Christmas meals, but this is only half the story.
-Killing the pig, a form of a contemporary reenactment of pagan sacrifices, is a big part of the winter traditions in rural Romania.
+Killing the pig, a form of a contemporary reenactment of pagan sacrifices is a big part of the winter traditions in rural Romania.
 In fact, many guest houses advertise it as part of their winter package.
-If you empathize with animal rights, it’s best to book an accommodation that shares your concerns.
+If you empathize with animal rights, it’s best to choose a host that shares your concerns.

-Each Orthodox church has one or more saints to protect it, usually painted above the entrance of the church.
-To thank the saint for all his or her hard work and blessing, locals gather one day of the year – usually the day that saint was killed – and celebrate with lots of food and wine in the court of the local church.
+Each Orthodox church has one or more saints to protect it, usually painted above the entrance.
+To thank the saint for all his or her hard work and blessing, locals gather one day of the year, usually the day that saint was killed, and celebrate with lots of food and wine in the court of the local church.

-A candid and authentic tradition in the villages of Romania, these religious celebrations also mean oversized pilgrimages in cities with major churches like Iasi or Bucharest.
+A candid and authentic tradition in the villages of Romania, these religious celebrations also mean oversized pilgrimages in cities like Iasi or Bucharest.